dolphin-emu/dolphin/Readme.md

     * Linux or Apple Mac OS X (10.7 or higher).
     * Unix-like systems other than Linux might work but are not officially supported.
 * Processor
     * A CPU with SSE2 support.
-A modern CPU (3 GHz and Dual Core, not older than 2008) is highly recommended.
+    * A modern CPU (3 GHz and Dual Core, not older than 2008) is highly recommended.
 * Graphics
     * A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
-Direct3D 11 / OpenGL 4.4 recommended.
+    * A graphics card that supports Direct3D 11 / OpenGL 4.4 is recommended.

 ## Installation on Windows
 Use the solution file Source/dolphin-emu.sln to build Dolphin on Windows.